Clinical engineering is reshaping digital healthcare

 The process of doing so could involve pre-purchase evaluations, maintenance, development and more.
 Moreover, CE is also concerned with the training and education required for achieving this goal.

-As found in a study conducted by the (WHO), CE is a multifaceted discipline with a complex and interconnected relationship ecosystem, including everything from hospital admin, regulation agencies, insurance companies and more.
+As found in a study conducted by the World Health Organisation (WHO), CE is a multifaceted discipline with a complex and interconnected relationship ecosystem, including everything from hospital admin, regulation agencies, insurance companies and more.

 It also encompasses a wide range of aspects: health technology management, safety, practical applications, R&D, IT, education and training, etc.